 Vendor management systems vary wildly in pricing rates and approaches.
 The latest pricing model is a license-based monthly fee.
 VMS systems could be based on the number of users, the amount of contingent spend being processed through the system or the amount of records.
 Watch out for VMS providers who charge ridiculously high implementation fees.
 The trend is to no longer pay implementation fees for out of the box set ups.

-➡️ VMS For Manufacturing: Seamlessly Manage your Manufacturing Extended Workforce
+VMS For Manufacturing: Seamlessly Manage your Manufacturing Extended Workforce

-➡️ How a VMS Helps Navigate the Complexities of a Manufacturing Workforce
+How a VMS Helps Navigate the Complexities of a Manufacturing Workforce

-➡️ Light Industrial Staffing: Now is the Time to Better Manage your Temp Workers with a VMS
+Light Industrial Staffing: Now is the Time to Better Manage your Temp Workers with a VMS

-Whether you are looking for a new VMS Solution, or just getting started, we are here to help.
-See how easy Conexis is to use by taking a quick 2 minute Self-Guided Tour.
-Contact Us for a Free No-Obligation Consultation to discuss your workforce challenges (and get immediate actionable insights) or Book a Personal Demo Today!
+Whether you are looking to switch your VMS, or just getting started, we are here to help.
+Contact Us for a Free No-Obligation Consultation, See how Easy Conexis is to use by taking a quick 2 minute Self-Guided Online Demo, or Book a Personal Demo Today!